kaigan94/kaigan94/README.md

 ---

 ## 🗺️ Origin & Journey
-📍 Lund, Sweden
+- 📍 Lund, Sweden
-🎓 Fullstack development student with a passion for frontend, crazy ideas and UI design 🧭 Curious & always looking for ways to learn and improve
+- 🎓 Fullstack dev student with a passion for frontend, crazy ideas and UI design
+- 🧠 Curious & always looking for ways to learn and improve

 ---